oxidecomputer/packer-plugin-oxide/.web-docs/components/builder/instance/README.md

-The name of the temporary SSH public key uploaded to Oxide can be set using the [`temporary_key_pair_name`](/docs/communicators/ssh#temporary_key_pair_name) attribute.
+The name of the temporary SSH public key uploaded to Oxide can be set using the [`temporary_key_pair_name`](/docs/communicators/ssh#temporary_key_pair_name) argument.
 Generally there's no reason to set this but it's available should it be necessary.

 ## Provisioner